How Does It Work?

 Joint portraits, companion / pairs of portraits

-Two subjects on the same page is best when the photograph is taken of both subjects together.
+Two or more subjects on the same page is best when the photograph is taken of all subjects together.

-Even separate ‘companion portraits’ they will look much nicer if created from photos taken at the same time and in the same setting so that their shadows and tonal qualities will complement each other and not have noticeably different looks.
+Even separate ‘companion portraits’ will look much nicer if created from photos taken at the same time and in the same setting, so that their shadows and tonal qualities will complement each other and not have noticeably different looks.

 It may be possible to ‘mix and match’ the subjects from different pictures but taken at the same shoot, if the angles are very are similar, because the lighting and picture quality will be the same in both photos.

-If this is not possible, alternative would be a montage where the images are on the same sheet but look separate.
+If this is not possible, a good alternative would be a montage where the images are on the same sheet but look separate.